Sicilian Pour Over Cocktail Recipe

 Method

-1. Add Amaro Montenegro, cardamom bitters, and cracked ice to a lowball glass.
+2. Add Amaro Montenegro and cardamom bitters to lowball glass.

 Pin Recipe